gorkemc/NYC-flight-delay-prediction/README.md

-# NYC-flight-delay-prediction
+# NYC Flight Delay Prediction

 This project was prepared as part of the Machine Learning for Business Analytics course <a href="https://www.bu.edu/academics/questrom/courses/qst-ba-476/">MK 476</a> at Boston University in 2020.
-The aim of the project is to predict flight delay according to weather condition in New York City in 2013 by applying various machine learning techniques.
+The aim of the project is to predict flight delay according to weather conditions in New York City in 2013 by applying various machine learning techniques.

 ## Data
 <img width="902" alt="NYCFlightsData" src="https://user-images.githubusercontent.com/45122094/140771252-bec7d4a3-700a-4d65-8d96-dfb51108fe8e.png">

 The data is acquired from <a href="https://www.kaggle.com/aephidayatuloh/nyc-flights-2013">Kaggle</a>.
 It contains 19 columns and 336k rows.
-Fro the weather a seperate dataset is used because it provided a weather classification for each hour, rather than raw numerical data such as temperature, humidity, barometric pressure which is hard to interpret.
+For the weather, a seperate dataset is used because it provided a weather classification for each hour, rather than raw numerical data such as temperature, humidity, barometric pressure which is hard to interpret.
-This weather data set was aquired using Weather API on the <a href="https://openweathermap.org/apiwebsite">OpenWeatherMap </a> and is available under the ODbL License.
+This weather data set was acquired using Weather API on the <a href="https://openweathermap.org/apiwebsite">OpenWeatherMap </a> and is available under the ODbL License.
 Data is cleaned by omitting rows with null values and removing outliers.
-After na.omit function, the dataset is reduced to 127K rows of data, and after remowing the outliers by using quantile and iqr functions, the dataset reduced to 110K.
+After na.omit function, the dataset is reduced to 127K rows of data, and after removing the outliers by using quantile and iqr functions, the dataset reduced to 110K.

 ## Models
 Forward stepwise selection is used for the subset selection.
 Final model included the folowing features: